 Reconfiguration Multi-Link element corresponding to the removed AP, and if there is still at least one PerSTA Profile subelement remaining in the Reconfiguration Multi-Link element, the AP MLD shall continue

-to transmit the Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs, otherwise, the AP MLD shall stop transmitting the Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.
+to (#22087)include the Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs, otherwise, the AP MLD shall stop (#22087)including the Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.
 After the affiliated AP is removed, the AP MLD shall remove the Per-STA Profile subelement for that affiliated AP (if any) from the Basic Multi-Link element that is carried in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.

-At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link element(#22040), the AP MLD shall consider a non-AP MLD as disassociated if the link
+At the TBTT indicated by the value of the AP Removal Timer subfield in (#22084)the Reconfiguration Multi-Link element(#22040)included in the Beacon or Probe Response frames of the affiliated APs, (#22086)if the link

-corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD.
+corresponding to the removed AP is the only setup link between the AP MLD and a non-AP MLD, the MLME of the AP MLD shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME of the disassociation of the non-AP MLD.

 A non-AP MLD identifies one or more affiliated APs being removed from its associated AP MLD from the

-Reconfiguration Multi-Link element received from the AP MLD (#22335)in which the Reconfiguration
+Reconfiguration Multi-Link element received (#22083)in the Beacon or Probe Response frames of the APs affiliated with the associated AP MLD, (#22335)in which the Reconfiguration

 Operation Type subfield(s) of one or more STA Control fields is set to 0.
 At the TBTT indicated by the value